-Secrets Manager is a tab where you can upload PKCS12 files (called secrets in the system) to.
-They are needed to create Load Balancers with HTTPS listeners.
+Secrets Manager is a dedicated tab where you can manage SSL/TLS secrets required to create Load Balancers with HTTPS listeners.
+Depending on your setup, you can either upload a PKCS12 file or add certificate details manually.

 PKCS12 (Public-Key Cryptography Standards) is a binary format for storing SSL/TLS certificate, certificate chain, and private key in one encrypted file.